railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_planning.rst

 .. index::
    single: module; report_analytic_planning_delegate

 To put planning in place across the whole company you can use a system of planning delegation.
-For this, install the module :mod:`report_analytic_planning_delegate` from the addons-extra directory.

-When you've installed this module, the planning entry form changes to reflect the hierarchical structure of the company.
+The planning entry form can reflect the hierarchical structure of the company.
 To enter data into a plan line you can:

 * assign time on a project to an employee,